carolanncan/deafgrandma/README.md

 To make your program really believable, have grandma shout a different year each time; maybe any year at random between 1930 and 1950.

+To exit the program, you must shout "BYE" three times in a row.